akbarsiddic/akbarsiddic/README.md

 ![Software Engineer](https://img.shields.io/badge/Software%20Engineer-Graduate-blue)

-I'm a fresh graduate from a vocational high school with a major in software engineering.
+I'm a software developer with 1 years of experience.
 I'm passionate about technology and always eager to learn about the latest developments in the field.
 Check out my personal website at [akbarsiddiq.my.id](https://akbarsiddiq.my.id) and connect with me on [LinkedIn](https://www.linkedin.com/in/akbarsiddiq/).

 ## 🌱 What I'm currently learning